anchaldubey15/Hospital_readmission_data_analysis/README.md

     - `readmitted`: The target variable indicating if the patient was readmitted within 30 days (`<30`), after 30 days (`>30`), or not readmitted (`NO`).
 This was transformed into a binary target (1 for `<30`, 0 for `>30` or `NO`).

 ## Project Structure

+The project start with and Excel file where the data has been imported and then cleaned--> interpreted --> analysed --> some data visualization--> summary table.
+After for the purpose of EDA python has been used where we performed some common steps as preprocessing--> standardization/normalization --> feature eng . along with these files project contains a detailed info inform of report pdf.

+## Future improvedment
+Further models needs to be throughly analysed for teh more better accuracy, also some deep concept of ML required for further betterment but as a beginner IG this is good way to start 😊😊😊😊.....